milvus-io/milvus/docs/design_docs/milvus_flush_collections_en.md

 ```

-7. For the second problem, `DataNode` would report a timestamp to `DataCoord` every time it consumes a package from `MsgStream`, the `proto` is define as follow.
+7. For the second problem, `DataNode` would report a timestamp to `DataCoord` every time it consumes a package from `MsgStream`, the `proto` is defined as follows.

  ```proto
 message DataNodeTtMsg {